• Skip to primary navigation

 As a borrower’s risk is determined by their credit score, credit card issuers often attach fees and deposits to cards available to lower-credit applicants as a way of mitigating the cost of those borrowers failing to pay their bills.

 This means that the worse your credit score is, the more likely your cards are to have added expenses, like security deposits and annual fees.
-If you have fair credit, not all of the cards available to you will have these added fees, but some will.
+Not all credit cards for fair credit have these added fees, but some do.

 As for rewards, there are standard cashback rewards cards out there for fair credit borrowers.
 However, the majority of rewards cards available at this credit level are store cards.
 Store cards often offer rewards for shopping at a certain franchise, or even for everyday shopping if the card is co-branded with Visa or Mastercard.